-If the notice is returned by the post office with no forwarding address, the applicant will be removed from the waiting list without further notice.
+If the notice is returned by the post office with no forwarding address, or if the electronic communication is returned as undeliverable, the applicant will be removed from the waiting list without further notice.

 If the notice is returned by the post office with a forwarding address, the notice will be resent to the address indicated.
+The address will be updated accordingly.
 The family will have 15 business days to respond from the date the letter was re-sent.
 If the family fails to respond within this time frame, the family will be removed from the waiting list without further notice.